Want to slash your risk of developing Type 2 diabetes? Hit the gym. Want to slash it even more? Make sure to lift some weights while you're there.

-Health experts have been promoting daily exercise for years as a great way to prevent a number of illnesses and health conditions, including type 2 diabetes.
+Health experts have been promoting daily exercise for years as a great way to prevent a number of illnesses and health conditions, including Type 2 diabetes.
 And new research confirms this advice and gets even more specific, suggesting that the best way for women to take advantage of the health benefits of exercise in preventing Type 2 diabetes is to include twice weekly sessions of strength training to the routine.

 The study, which was published recently in PLOS Medicine, tracked 100,000 female nurses over a period of eight years.
 Researchers found that women who engaged in at least 150 minutes a week of aerobic activity and at least an hour a week of strength training such as weight lifting, yoga, push-ups, or pull-ups, reduced their risk of developing Type 2 diabetes by one-third.

 Of course, like any study, this one should be taken with a grain of salt.
 Almost all of the women evaluated were Caucasian, so researchers don't know for sure if these results would be similar for non-white women.
-In addition, researchers conceded that the women who were doing the most exercise were also more likely to make other lifestyle choices — such as healthier eating — that would prevent type 2 diabetes.
+In addition, researchers conceded that the women who were doing the most exercise were also more likely to make other lifestyle choices — such as healthier eating — that would prevent Type 2 diabetes.